SohamAg/hacklytics-2025/README.md

 ## Features

 - **LLM** - this helps explain why the specific call for the frame was made to justify the rationale behind the LTSM decision to make the judgement
 - **YOLO** - this was used to automate object detection, and convert frames into coordinates/numbers to easily identify patterns.
-Our Model is linked linked [here](https://drive.google.com/drive/folders/1NAF99NVep4Qw7WpUSmH0-h3Wbu5Jdo48?usp=drive_link)
+Our Model is linked [here](https://drive.google.com/drive/folders/1NAF99NVep4Qw7WpUSmH0-h3Wbu5Jdo48?usp=drive_link)

  ## How It Works